-Alcorn State University is a wholesome educational community comprising 1477 acres, of which 300 acres make up the campus and athletic fields, and 1177 acres are devoted to agriculture and research.
+Alcorn State University is a wholesome educational community comprising, 1,756 acres, of which 300 acres make up the campus and athletic fields, and 1,456 acres are devoted to agriculture and research.
 Built on a gentle slope, the campus is carefully landscaped, carpeted with green grass, and surrounded by attractive shrubbery.
 Towering trees, many more than one hundred years old, distinctive with Spanish moss, shade the grounds and enhance the picturesque setting in which quiet study and worthy companionship are fostered.
 Like many of its buildings, the campus is old and mellowed by a tradition that lives in the hearts of all who come under its spell.
 Its charm cannot be overlooked.
-The University has one hundred eight buildings which include classroom buildings, sports facilities, support facilities, and agricultural research structures.
-The physical plant is conservatively valued at approximately \$543 million.
+The University has eighty-nine buildings.
+The physical plant is conservatively valued at approximately \$92 million.